va5ca1/remittance-model_lk/README.md

-# sri lanka remittance model
+# a barebones Sri Lankan remittance model
 *a first attempt at econometrics*

 ---